-The v03 QEUV values are generally within ±5% of v02 through 2020.
+The v03 QEUV values are generally within $\pm 5\%$ of v02 through 2020.
 From 2021 through early 2023 there are times when the difference approaches 20% (v03 generally higher than v02).
 As with ON2, the change is primarily driven by changes in the L1C oxygen 1356 radiance due to improved flat field corrections.
 This sensitivity of QEUV to absolute 1356 is modulated relative to ON2 since it depends on a ratio of factors that partially cancel.
-Figure 2-8 shows the summary comparison of daily average v03 (red) and v02 (blue) QEUV, similar to the previous figures for the other L2 products (left panels show data from the northern hemisphere, right panels show data from the southern hemisphere, top panels are a direct comparison, bottom panels show the difference between the versions in %, vertical lines represent GYM shifts).
+Figure 2-8 shows the summary comparison of daily average v03 (red) and v02 (blue) QEUV, similar to the previous figures for the other L2 products (left panels show data from the northern hemisphere, right panels show the difference between the versions in %, vertical lines represent GYM shifts).